nhsconnect/prm-repo-ehr-out-service/README.md

 ### Unit tests

 Run the unit tests with `npm run test:unit` (or `npm test` to run it with lint).
-Alternatively `./tasks test` can be used to run the tests within Dojo.
+Alternatively `./tasks test` can be used to run the tests with Dojo.

 ### Integration tests

-Run `./tasks test_integration` to run within Dojo.
+Run `./tasks test_integration` to run with Dojo.

 ### Coverage tests